Birefringence of AlGaAs/GaAs Coatings under Above-Band-Gap Illumination, GR Noise and Photo-Optic Transfer Function: Measurement results

 \subsection{Frequency dependence}

-FIG.~\ref{fig:TF_result1} shows a typical transfer function, which indicates that the coupling coefficient from the illumination to the induced birefringence is frequency dependent.
+FIG.~\ref{fig:TF_result1} shows a typical transfer function describing the coupling between the intensity-modulated optical pump and the coating birefringence.
+It indicates that the coupling coefficient from the illumination to the induced birefringence is frequency dependent.
 Here, the LED wavelength is 700 nm and the intensity is 1.5 $\rm W/m^2$ with a modulation of $1\; \rm W/m^2$, corresponding to a modulation index of $m=0.67$.
-The amount of modulation was chosen to get a relatively higher signal-to-noise ratio and does not change the coupling values.
-The transfer function exhibits two main features: a flat gain at DC and a single-pole roll-off at around $300~{\rm{Hz}}$.
-The pole frequency suggest a $1/e$ lifetime of a few hundred microseconds for the relevant excited carriers in the coating.
+Note that we report the incident light intensities at the mirror; the exact absorbed power at the coating surface also depends on the incident angle and wavelength.
+The transfer function exhibits two main features: a frequency-independent gain below the roll-off, and a single-pole roll-off at around $300~{\rm{Hz}}$.
+The pole frequency suggests a $1/e$ lifetime of a few hundred microseconds for the relevant excited carriers in the coating.
 Both the phase and amplitude of the measurement data can be well fitted to a first-order low-pass filter.
 We lose coherence above around $\rm 2\, kHz$, which is largely due to insufficient gain of the laser locking loops.

 The DC value of the transfer function FIG.~\ref{fig:TF_result1} is around $\SI{1.7e3}{Hz/(W/m^2)}$.
 We can convert this into an induced phase shift using the FSR of our cavity: